Home>Health Hub>Weight Loss>Achieving Healthy & Sustainable Weight Loss

 Instead, focus on a balanced diet that includes a variety of foods that support long-term health.
 A Mediterranean style diet is a great example.

-As for portion sizes, a simple tip is to divide your plate into quarters.
+As for portion sizes, a simple tip is to divide your plate into quarters at main meals.
 Fill two quarters with vegetables, one quarter with protein and one quarter with wholegrain carbohydrates like brown rice or wholemeal pasta.

-A gradual and steady weight loss of about 0.5-2 pounds (0.2-1kg) per week is realistic for most people.
+A gradual and steady weight loss of about 0.5-2 pounds (0.2-1kg) per week is realistic for most adults.
 This usually means reducing your calorie intake by around 500- 600 calories a day.

 If that seems like a lot, bear in mind that smaller reductions (for example 250-300 calories a day) will also lead to weight loss, just at a slower rate.
 With this approach, you could lose about 2 pounds per month.
 This might not sound like much, but over 6 months, the results will stack up.